cleveland-youth-football/7824/content/Coaching Vids.md

 	- Down
 	- Backer
 - [Drake B this is inside zone, don't get beat inside](https://youtu.be/H_geWmU6Ofc?t=534)
-	- Drake B we are not just chipping, double team back to the linebacker; only come off of the double team if the LB comes your way
+	- Drake M we are not just chipping, double team back to the linebacker; only come off of the double team if the LB comes your way
 - [Drake M & Avery get beat despite leverage](https://youtu.be/V0QJRfC329s?t=980)
 	- T Andre running too slow on option; go!
 - [Avery lining up incorrectly](https://youtu.be/V0QJRfC329s?t=1071)